talkable/talkable-docs/source/saas.rst

       //     key1: 'value1', // String value
       //     key2: '123.2' // Numeric value
       // }
-      // , traffic_source: 'Signup page' // OPTIONAL - indicate person traffic source.
-Can be used as segmentation parameter in reports.
     };

     // Registering an Event at Talkable